-International Conference: Power and Knowledge in Plato and Beyond [Uppsala, 22-24 May 2019]
+International Symposium: Power and Knowledge in Plato and the Platonic Tradition [Uppsala, 22-24 May 2019]

 Plato often uses a political vocabulary to describe the correlation between external authority and self-determination, on the one hand, and ideal and real sources of knowledge, on the other.
 This correlation between power and knowledge is, among other things, an essential feature of Plato’s new and unprecedented notion of soul.
 In Plato, the soul does not only become a carrier of life and movement, but also a self-governed political and moral agent.
 Throughout his dialogues, this new notion of life is articulated in terms of independence, from both external and internal forms of coercion and manipulation.
 Plato makes us think about what legitimate sources of authority and knowledge are available, for example in terms of divine absence, as in the Statesman, or in terms of the necessity to examine its manifest forms, as in the Apology.
 In these cases, just as in the first Alcibiades or in the Phaedrus, Plato seems to be suggesting that we ought to supplement our desires to rule and to know by a search for self-knowledge, guided by the Delphic imperative, and therefore importantly defined in its aim and scope.